-Under the IFC standards, the minimum fire-flow requirement for one- and two-family dwellings not exceeding 3,600 square feet (ft2) shall be 1,000 gallons per minute (gpm), and the minimum fire-flow requirement for developments other than one- and two-family dwellings or those that exceed 3,600 ft2 shall be 1,500 gpm.
-All developments are required to meet the fire-flow with a residual pressure of 20 psi at a minimum of 2-hour duration.
-The actual requirements for flow and duration that must be demonstrated are dependent on the size of the development as detailed in the IFC Appendix B and will be reviewed on a case-by-case basis by the Public Safety Department Fire Division.
+Under the IFC standards, the minimum fire-flow requirement for one- and two-family dwellings not exceeding 3,600 square feet (ft2) shall be 1,000 gallons per minute (gpm) for 1 hour.
+The minimum fire-flow requirement for dwellings having a fire-flow area in excess of 3,600 square feet shall not be less than 1500 gpm for 2 hours or as specified in the IFC in Table B105.1.
+All developments are required to meet the fire-flow with a residual pressure of 20 psi for the specified duration.The actual requirements for flow and duration that must be demonstrated are dependent on the size of the development as detailed in the IFC Appendix B and will be reviewed on a case-by-case basis by the Public Safety Department Fire Division.